clutchy/sportradar-task/README.md

 ## Assumptions

-- The goals cannot be disallowed after they have been added to the scoreboard (goals count can only increase)
+- The goals cannot be disallowed after they have been added to the scoreboard (goal count can only increase)
-- Maximum team name lenght is 1024 characters
+- Maximum team name length is 1024 characters
 - Team name can only contain letters, numbers and spaces
 - Maximum number of goals in a single increment is not limited
-- Currently the matches are sorted when summary is requested, we could also put the match into the correct place when it is added or when its score is updated

 ## Caveats